veraberger/veraberger.github.io/index.md

 ### Fund mentor groups, regardless of department or student-led status, because mentor groups should not have to choose between institutional support and autonomy.

 + Utilize interest from ASPC’s endowment to provide mentor groups with programming funding, and ensure those groups maintain their $4500 annual programming budget (rather than $1000 or $3450 as student- or department-led groups as of next school year)
-+ Allocate additional funds proportional to mentor groups’ number of mentees
++ Allocate additional funds by request proportional to mentor groups’ number of mentees
 + Work with Student Affairs to ensure department-led mentor groups are overseen by culturally competent administrators

 ### Involve and embed students in institutional processes and compensate them for their work.